MeCRO-DEV/BlueFish/README.md

 - Port knocking is protected by a password which can be changed only on the server side.
 - Uses both libpcap and raw socket to sniff packets at the data link layer

+#### Client
+- GTK+ GUI and GThread application for Gnome.
+(Will move to Qt cross-platform when I have time)
+- Sending any command to the server using covert channel
+- Downloading files from the server.
+- Sending port knocking packets.
+- Sending IP authentication request packet for itself
+- All source IPs can be spoofed except the authentication
+- Terminating the server remotely.
+- Parameters are loaded from a configuration file.

 ![](https://komarev.com/ghpvc/?username=MeCRO-DEV&color=green)